 Food is no longer ordered over the phone but through an app.
 Payment transactions are carried out via an online service.
 The rail system found itself up against competition from long-distance buses – because founders had a good idea and the courage to legally make it happen.
 Start-ups can be successful in many industries, and a start-up community is emerging in more and more cities.
 But not every company is founded on immediate success.
 What factors influence success?
 Which personal qualities do you need?
 This is learnable.
-The English-language Master’s programme, International Business at Cologne Business School with the elective specialization, Entrepreneurship was created for people like you – for people with an entrepreneurial spirit, who are ready to take the next step.
+The English-language Master’s programme, International Business at CBS International Business School with the elective specialisation, Entrepreneurship was created for people like you – for people with an entrepreneurial spirit, who are ready to take the next step.

 Anyone who establishes a company or enters a newly founded one needs comprehensive business administration skills.
 The prerequisite for taking up the Entrepreneurship Master’s Studies is a first academic degree in business economics.
 This is because we build upon your existing expertise and impart on you in-depth contents, which you should expect from a modern, challenging Master’s Degree.
 From you, we expect advanced English skills.

 In the first semester, you will learn the foundations for founding a company: How does someone go about finding ideas and market opportunities?
 In addition, you will learn how a business idea becomes a concept, what to consider in a business plan and what legal and financial challenges you will face.
 Equally important is the work on one’s own personality.